Table of Contents

 How to Deal?

 Although cost reduction happens to be a significant advantage of outsourcing, it should not be the primary focus of customers seeking offshore service providers.
 You should place a greater emphasis on intellectual capital than on low cost.
-As a matter of fact, some suppliers who charge more often have experienced and skilful talents in their dedicated teams that are committed to delivering high-quality tasks in a timely manner.
+As a matter of fact, some suppliers who charge more often have experienced and skilful talents in their dedicated software development teams that are committed to delivering high-quality tasks in a timely manner.

 4. Government Regulation Risk